 Charlotte, delighted to connect, I appreciate this is probably horrendously politically incorrect but that is a stunning picture.
 You definitely win the prize for best LinkedIn picture I have ever seen.
 Always interest to understant (sic) people’s skills and how we might work together.
 Alex

-Now, as Mr. Carter-Silk himself acknowledges, his comment may or may not have been politically correct – on that reasonable mind can differ.
+Now, as Mr. Carter-Silk himself acknowledges, his comment may or may not have been politically correct – on that reasonable minds can differ.
 After all, he didn’t say anything to suggest he was coming on to her – he didn’t say anything even remotely sexual.

 And, and this is critical: it isn’t as if he was trolling LinkedIn for women and hitting on them.
 She reached out to him.

 In fact, perhaps the most offensive part of his email was in his last sentence, which contains two typos.